FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 They then proceed with a step-by-step walkthrough, with the most essential steps highlighted in boldface.

 There are several checkpoints along the way to ensure you stay on track.
-These come in the shape of _success boxes_, which you have to click to unfold.
+These come in the shape of _tips_ and _success_ boxes, which you have to click to unfold.
-Additional useful information that might be straying too off-topic is listed in _tip_ or _info_ boxes.
+Additional useful information that might be straying too off-topic is listed in _info_ boxes.
-They are optional for completing your task, but might deliver useful extra insights.
+Reading them is optional for completing your task, but might deliver useful extra insights.
-You can collapse them after reading.
+You can collapse them afterwards.
 When the information contains strategies for steering clear from mistakes, it will be labeled as _warning_.
 Each scenario assumes that you completed the previous ones, or that you are at least familiar with its objectives and terminology introduced.